patlee12/user-management/README.md

 #Before running docker yml please navigate to readme in certs folder.
 Use that folder to create required certs for mailing services.
 Make sure to set the path in yml.

+#Also remember to set a host-name in avahi-config.

 # Also in PRODUCTION: make sure to update all passwords and not use generic ones mentioned.

 #Start the PostgreSQL database with docker: